charlie-ha/3DTowerArrayTour/README.md

 Attached in MediaImage>RawImageMedia>CloseButton
 Used to spawn images for player in VR project
 Used in close button to close the image/video on the screen in Mobile Tour project.
+For tutorial, used to make Tutorial Panel 4 appear.

 using System.Collections;
 using System.Collections.Generic;